JMarcosHP/Debian-Indestructible/README.md

 ## Support the Project

-If this guide helped you build a more resilient system, consider supporting further development:
+If this guide helped you to build a more resilient system, consider supporting further development:

 **Available Methods:**
 - [PayPal](https://paypal.me/JMarcosHP)
 - [Github Sponsors](https://github.com/sponsors/JMarcosHP)

-Every contribution helps maintain and improve these guides.
+Testing and research takes a lot of time, every contribution helps maintain and improve these guides.
 Thank you! 💙

 ## License